helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 The two topologies shown above cover an equal area with coverage.
 The topology on the right will have each hex targeted 20 times as often as the topology on the left and earn around 20 times the reward.
-This is undesirable behavior as the increased reward is not going to providing any meaningful increase in coverage.
+This is undesirable behavior as the increased reward is not going to provide any meaningful increase in coverage.

 You can also see some dense urban areas such as SF and NYC have a very high density of hotspots.
 These areas may be over-saturated and if not, will likely reach over saturation with the number of hotspots coming online and hotspot-based reward targeting overly benefiting dense areas.